 Avoid activities that may increase your risk of bleeding or injury.
 Use extra care to prevent bleeding while shaving or brushing your teeth.

-Leukeran (chlorambucil) side effects
+Leukeran side effects

-Stop taking chlorambucil and call your doctor at once if you have:
+Call your doctor at once if you have:

 an unusual mass or lump;

 liver problems--loss of appetite, stomach pain (upper right side), dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes); or